 The best way to keep your Goldendoodle calm and relaxed is to play with them.
 This can be as easy as throwing a ball outside for a few minutes.

-However, when it comes down to it, you need to exercise your dog.
+However, when it comes down to it, you need to exercise your Doodle.
 Families with younger kids are a great option for Goldendoodles because they can work off their energy together.

 How Long Do Goldendoodle Puppies Take To Mature?